jucarmonam/TestEmployees/employesBackend/README.md

 17. ![Alt Text](src/main/resources/images/appDeployed.png)
 ## Usage

-You can test the API in Postman for example
+You can test the API in Postman for example with URL/employees for all employees or URL/employees/userId for an specific employee
 ![Alt Text](src/main/resources/images/apiTest.png)